HI-N-DRY™ Urine Collection System for Male incontinence

 SPECIAL OFFER TRIAL STARTER PACK

-The Simplicity starter pack contains one (1) Simplicity Collection Chamber (bag), one (1) pair of Simplicity custom cotton briefs, and three (3) self adhesive condom catheters.
+The Simplicity starter pack contains one (1) HI-N-DRY™ Collection Bag, one (1) pair of custom cotton briefs, and three (3) self adhesive condom catheters.
 See “Information needed to complete your order”* below.

-With the Simplicity Urine Collection System for Male Incontinence you can eliminate diapers, pads, leg bags or indwelling catheters.
-The Simplicity System is a specially designed drainage bag worn in underwear and attached to the penis, even for retracted penis, via an easy to use condom (external) catheter.
+With the HI-N-DRY™ Urine Collection System for Male Incontinence you can eliminate diapers, pads, leg bags or indwelling catheters.
+This System is a specially designed collection bag worn in underwear and attached to the penis, even for retracted penis, via an easy to use condom (external) catheter.
 It’s discreet and, unlike clamps, comfortable and low profile.
 No liquid noise or fabric noise is generated while wearing or using the unit.
 No clothing restrictions are necessary and everything is hidden within your briefs.

 How does it work?

-The Simplicity Collection Chamber (bag) is connected to the body using an easy to use self adhesive condom catheter.
+The HI-N-DRY™ Collection Bag is connected to the body using an easy to use self adhesive condom catheter.
 Other than the tip of the condom catheter there are no tubes and no need for leg straps.
-The triangular shape of the Collection Bag follows the natural contours of the body and is worn inside the specially designed Simplicity Briefs which features an inner pouch that prevents any contact with your body.
+The triangular shape of the Collection Bag follows the natural contours of the body and is worn inside the specially designed HI-N-DRY™ Briefs which features an inner pouch that prevents any contact with your body.
 The bag is manufactured to the highest medical standards with specific care to ensure the maximum resistance to leakage.

 There is no need to remove clothing to drain the collection bag.
 The wearer simply stands as usual, lowers the front of the briefs to access the Outlet Tube and opens it.
 Light pressure is applied to drain the bag.